-Nevada Ja bConnect Services
+Nevada Jo bConnect Services

-of Employment Service Participants s who Gained Employment 2nd qtr after exit
+of Employment Service Participants who Gained Employment 2nd qtr after exit

 Plan: 33,604 Actual: 24,784

-of Career Enhancement Program Pa services rticipants who Gained Employment after receiving
+rticipants who Gained Employment after receiving

+services

 Plan: 5,340 Actual: 4,511

--

--
+Plan: 5,340

+Plan: 5,340

-of Silver State Works Program Parti cipants who Remained Employed
+Plan: 5,340 # of Silver State Works Program Parti cipants who Remained Employed

-Annual Non-Numeric
+the control of the co

 Qualitative Review

 • Local Office and Administrative Oversite

-Re views showed staff and offices are within compliance.
+Re eviews showed staff and offices are within compliance.

 • Customer Survey Results Review

 95 % of Customers Responded they would recommend the services of JobConnect to a

-fri end or colleague.
+95% of Customers Respond friend or colleague.
 Nevada will continue with efforts to increase this number.

-• Employer Survey Results Review

-E mployers indicated 72% of the candidates received were of "fair," "good," or

-ccellent" quality.